 Park Property Acquisition

-In 2010 the City of Bellevue acquired property on Southeast 60th Street for a new neighborhood park in the Newport Hills area.
+In 2010 the City of Bellevue acquired property on Southeast 60th Street for a new neighborhood park.

 The site was purchased with funding from the 2008 voter-approved Parks and Natural Areas Levy.